rdkcentral/rdkb-halif-dhcp/docs/pages/DHCPv4ChalSpec.md

 ### Initialization and Startup

 If syscfg parameter "UDHCPEnable_v2" is true then opensource dhcpv4c APIs will be used.
-If syscfg parameter "UDHCPEnable_v2" is flase then proprietary dhcpv4c APIs will be used.
+If syscfg parameter "UDHCPEnable_v2" is false then proprietary dhcpv4c APIs will be used.

 3rd party vendors will implement appropriately to meet operational requirements.
 This interface is expected to block if the hardware is not ready.